 - 4.13.1 The Provider has a role in proactively managing the level of aborted journeys.
 These are defined as journeys where there is no notification of cancellation prior to the collection visit taking place. - 4.13.2 Where the Provider charges for an aborted journey and such aborted journey is for the reason outlined in the aborted journey reason in clause 4.13.8 below, the Provider must post a card through the letterbox stating that they called.
 This will be at the contractor's expense. - 4.13.3 Journeys shall be classed as aborted in cases where: - The need for transportation no longer exists and notice of cancellation is not given prior to the cancellation 'Cut Off' time. - The Provider's staff arrive to collect a patient, but the patient is not at home or otherwise available.
-In such circumstances, the Provider's staff must: - Make every effort to confirm that the patient is not at home. - Contact the control/dispatcher to advise that the patient is not at home. - Leave a written message/calling card, advising the patient that a crew has called at their address. - Inform the Renal Unit/department immediately in case the patient is in urgent need of dialysis and has collapsed at the house. - The Provider's staff arrive to collect the patient, but the patient determines that they are not fit to travel - Inform the Renal Unit/department immediately in order that appropriate action can be taken by the unit. - The patient refuses to travel.
+In such circumstances, the Provider's staff must:

-- Inform the Renal Unit/ department must be informed immediately in order that appropriate action can be taken by the unit. - The Provider arrives to collect patients: - From wards or departments following Patient Readiness Notification when, on arrival of the Provider, the patient is not ready to travel within 15 minutes; or. - From wards or departments following the Provider's arrival in response to a 'Fixed Collection Return Journey' booking the patient is not ready to travel within 15 minutes; or - From home when the patient is not ready to travel within 15 minutes. - 4.13.4 Aborted journeys shall incur the same fee as would have been payable had the booked journey been completed. - 4.13.5 Where a return journey has been planned this is to be cancelled.
+- Make every effort to confirm that the patient is not at home. - Contact the control/dispatcher to advise that the patient is not at home. - Leave a written message/calling card, advising the patient that a crew has called at their address. - The Provider's staff arrive to collect the patient, but the patient determines that they are not fit to travel. - The patient refuses to travel. - Where possible, inform the Unit/department that the patient is attending so they can follow up with the patient if required. - The Provider arrives to collect patients: - From wards or departments following Patient Readiness Notification when, on arrival of the Provider, the patient is not ready to travel within 15 minutes; or. - From wards or departments following the Provider's arrival in response to a 'Fixed Collection Return Journey' booking the patient is not ready to travel within 15 minutes; - From home when the patient is not ready to travel within 15 minutes. - 4.13.4 Aborted journeys shall incur the same fee as would have been payable had the booked journey been completed. - 4.13.5 Where a return journey has been planned this is to be cancelled.
 Such cancellation shall be treated as a no cost cancellation. - 4.13.6 The Provider must provide full details of all aborted journeys, on a monthly basis, to enable the Commissioner to identify patterns or areas where the same patient(s) consistently refuses to use booked transport. - 4.13.7 The information must be broken down by reason and by clinic/department/hospital